Furness Railway: Development of Barrow

 It had been reported that in 1856, 464,823 tons of iron ore were raised in Furness "of which 445,013 tons were carried over the Furness Railway and shipped at Barrow, 16,290 on the Ulverston canal, and 3,550 consumed at the Charcoal Iron Furnaces and at the Low Furness Iron and Steel Works.
 Of the ore carried over the Furness line 200,000 tons are sent to Wales, and the remainder to the Staffordshire, Cleveland and West Riding Iron districts."

 A very small village at Barrow grew into one of about 2,000 serving the ore-export facility there, with the Furness Railway effectively responsible for the settlement.
-The FR took over Barrow Harbour from its commissioners in 1863 to allow the construction of wet docks at Barrow; it obtained powers in the Furness Gas and Waterworks Act 1864 (27 & 28 Vict. c. clxix) to supply Barrow and the surrounding district with gas and water.
+The FR took over Barrow Harbour from its commissioners by the Furness Railway and Barrow Harbour Act 1863 (26 & 27 Vict. c. lxxxix) to allow the construction of wet docks at Barrow; it obtained powers in the Furness Gas and Waterworks Act 1864 (27 & 28 Vict. c. clxix) to supply Barrow and the surrounding district with gas and water.

 Barrow grew rapidly in the 1860s, as The Engineer noted: